AkramGalal/deploy-configure-ansible-awx-on-k3s/README.md

 This project demonstrates how to deploy and configure AWX open-source version of Ansible Tower on a lightweight Kubernetes distribution (K3s).

 ## System Requirements:
-  - Linux VM (ubuntu) with 2 vCPUs and 8 GB RAM.
+  - Linux Ubuntu VM with 2 vCPUs and 8 GB RAM.
   - Docker/Containerd installed.
   - K3s installed.
   - kubectl configured to manage the K3s cluster.